MSA611/SimpleNVIM/README.md

 #### If You Require Which Key Then Un Comment whichKey.lua from lua/plugins/whichKey.lua

 #### If You Like Beautiful Indentation then you can Uncomment the lines present in lua/plugins/indent-blankline.nvim.lua

+- Install fd for making working of telescope properly and ripgrep